bft-smart/library/README.md

 **Important tip #6:** Always make sure that each client uses a unique ID.
 Otherwise, clients may not be able to complete their operations.

+## Read-only optimization

+BFT-SMaRt implements a read-only optimization that allows replicas to process read-only requests without executing consensus protocol.
+Recent work (see section Additional information and publications) has shown that this optimization could violate the liveness property of the system.

+The recent BFT-SMaRt version implements the proposed solution, which guarantees that the system will not violate the live property when using the read-only optimization.
+However, due to the high memory consumption of the current implementation, this optimization is turned off by default but can be enabled by setting the `system.optimizations.readonly_requests` parameter to `true` in the `config/system.config` file.

 ## State transfer protocol(s)

 BFT-SMaRt offers two state transfer protocols.
 The first is a basic protocol that can be used by extending the classes `bftsmart.tom.server.defaultservices.DefaultRecoverable` and `bftsmart.tom.server.defaultservices.DefaultSingleRecoverable`.
 Thee classes logs requests into memory and periodically takes snapshots of the application state.